Is marijuana legal in Washington, DC?

 When does my Washington, DC medical card expire?

-Medical marijuana registrations are good for one year, a communications official at the DC Department of Health told Leafly by email.
+Medical marijuana registrations must be renewed annually, a communications official at the DC Department of Health told Leafly by email.

 Washington, DC marijuana growing laws

-Per the Legalization of Possession of Minimal Amounts of Marijuana for Personal Use Initiative of 2014, anyone over the age of 21 may cultivate up to six plants total, with only three in a mature stage at any one time.
-People sharing a space may cultivate up to 12 plants, six of which may be mature, for the entire household.
+Per the Legalization of Possession of Minimal Amounts of Marijuana for Personal Use Initiative of 2014, anyone over the age of 21 may cultivate up to six plants total at home, with only three in a mature stage at any one time.
+Individuals that share a residence may cultivate up to 12 plants, six of which may be mature, for the entire household.

 Washington, DC public consumption laws